Skip to main content

 Network status and prior authorizationCT scans frequently require prior authorization; out-of-network can substantially change the bill.Confirm in-network status for your exact plan and whether authorization is required.

-Deductible and out-of-pocket maximumCT charges can clear a deductible in a single scan; that changes whether cash or insurance is cheaper.Ask your insurer for the estimated patient responsibility, not only the negotiated rate.
+Deductible and out-of-pocket maximumCT charges can clear a deductible in a single scan; that changes whether cash or insurance is lower-cost.Ask your insurer for the estimated patient responsibility, not only the negotiated rate.

 Example cash vs insurance scenarios